Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Abstract

 \section{Abstract}

-The ground state of the uniform antiferromagnetic spin-1/2 Heisenberg chain can be viewed as strongly fluctuating liquid of valence bonds, while in disordered chains these bonds lock into random singlet states on long length scales.
-We show that this phenomenon can be studied numerically, even in the case of weak disorder, by calculating the mean value of the number of valence bonds leaving a block of $L$ contiguous spins (the valence bond entanglement entropy) as well as the fluctuations in this number.
-Results are obtained for a class of models which include the Heisenberg chains as special cases.
+The ground state of the uniform antiferromagnetic spin-1/2 Heisenberg chain can be viewed as a strongly fluctuating liquid of valence bonds, while in disordered chains these bonds lock into random singlet states on long length scales.
+We show that this phenomenon can be studied numerically, even in the case of weak disorder, by calculating the mean value of the number of valence bonds leaving a block of $L$ contiguous spins (the valence-bond entanglement entropy) as well as the fluctuations in this number.
+These fluctuations show a clear crossover from a small $L$ regime, in which they behave similar to those of the uniform model, to a large $L$ regime in which they saturate in a way consistent with the formation of a random singlet state on long length scales.
+A scaling analysis of these fluctuations is used to study the dependence on disorder strength of the length scale characterizing the crossover between these two regimes.
+Results are obtained for a class of models which include, in addition to the spin-1/2 Heisenberg chain, the uniform and disordered critical 1D transverse-field Ising model and chains of interacting non-Abelian anyons.